iivkis/qumanager/README.md

 # Queue Manager | Description
 This package allows you to limit the number of simultaneously executed goroutines and ensures that no more than N goroutines will be executed at the same time.
+This mini-library uses buffered channels to create queues.

 # How to use?